ben-x/cloudpedia/content/multi-region-with-single-workload/readme.md

 1. Install terraform
 2. Configure terraform with AWS credentials
 3. Cd ./base
-4. Update values in main.auto.tfvars
+4. Update values in variables.tf
 5. run `terraform apply` to deploy the resources
 6. By default, the autoscaling is set to 0 instance.
 Increase to 1 or more
 7. Enter endpoint on browser to load deployed application